pgchamberlin/hexover/README.md

 ```
 ## Output

-Hexover will output
+Hexover will output the 3 nearest colour values in its index to the hex code argument.
+If you want to change the default, it is the second parameter to `tree.nearest` in `index.js` and you can change it there.
+If Hexover finds fewer near matches than this value requests then it may return a shortened or empty result.

 ## More extensive usage

 By default Hexover only searches against the Pantone colours from `/src/pantone_data`.
 There's a lot more data from other colour books in Colorly's dataset.
 That's all in `/src/data`, and you can index it by manipulating and running `./build_index.js`.

-By default Hexover returns the 3 nearest colour values in its index.
-This is the second parameter to `tree.nearest` in `index.js`, and you can change it there.

-If Hexover finds fewer near matches than you requested, or none, then it may return a shorter or empty result.